mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 5. Opionally create a list view chart.
 6. Use Sharing Settings to adjust visibility if required.

+## Kanban View
+The Kanban view is aa list view presented as a ```visual summary for a selection of records```.

+- List View - records are based on the selected list view.
+- Record Type - records are separated based on record type.
+- Fields - fields on which columns and summaries should be created.
+- Search Bar - search records
+- Availability - available for most objects in Lightning Experience.

+Opportunity deal change highlights can be used to show recent changes to amounts and close dates in the Kanban view.
+This feature is also available in list views.
+Feature can be turned on or off from the Opportunity Settings page in Setup.
+Text colors and arrows can indicate amounts and close dates that changed during the last 7 days.
+Users can hover over an arrow to view details.This feature is only available in Lightning Experience in Unlimited Edition.

 # UI Features: Lightning App Builder